 & WORLD WAR II (1938 - 1945)

-Additionally, the brothers divided their shares among their wives and children.
-The annual shareholders meeting was established annually in November, slightly more than a month after the end of the fiscal year, which ended on September 30th.
-At the first shareholder meeting on November, 20, 1938, a total of 15 Schott family relatives and shareholders attended.
-Indeed, the ownership of the brewery was a rather large family affair, even though the management remained vested with the brothers and Directors.
+In the late 1930s, the Schott brothers divided their shares among their wives and children.
+The annual shareholders’ meeting was established annually in November, slightly more than a month after the end of the fiscal year, September 30th.
+At the first shareholder meeting on November, 20, 1938, a total of 15 Schott family relatives and shareholders were in attendance.
+Indeed, the ownership of the brewery was a rather large family affair, even though the management remained vested with the brothers and directors.
 During this first year, meetings were held at 512-537 Lehmer St., believed to possibly be in a room of the Brew House.

 On March 15, 1939, Chris resigned, possibly due to other business obligations and being older than his other brothers.
-Lou assumed the Secretary position that Chris had occupied and also continued to be the Treasurer.
-The official address of the Special Board meetings in 1939 was 535 Lehmer St. and probably continued to be in the Brew House.
-However, at the annual stockholders meeting latter that year, the address was permanently changed to 528 W. 12th St., which would be at the office address for the brewery until it closed.
-These offices were believed to in or adjacent to what is now the Riedlin-Schott room in the South Wing of the Kenton Co.
+Lou assumed the Secretary position that Chris had occupied and also continued to act as the Treasurer.
+The official address of the Special Board meetings in 1939 was 535 Lehmer St. and probably continued to be located inside the Brew House.
+However, at the annual stockholders meeting later that year, the address was permanently changed to 528 W. 12th St., which would remain the office address for the brewery until it closed.
+These offices were believed to be in or adjacent to what is now the Riedlin - Schott Room in the South Wing of the Kenton Co.
 Government Building.
-It appears that the stock held by the Chris Schott family was rather equally divided among the other three brothers, and the total number of owners attending the annual meeting for the next few years was reduced to only these brothers and Directors, with proxies from their family members.
+It appears that the stock held by the Chris Schott family was equally divided among the other three brothers, and the total number of owners attending the annual meeting for the next few years was reduced to only these brothers and Directors, with proxies from their family members.

-During the first couple of years the Schott Brothers acquired the brewery, a depreciation schedule was established for the plant and equipment, and there were significant capital costs required for the bottling department and to make the operations more productive and efficient.
-Larger expenditures were also needed to build a larger and more competent staff, begin effective advertising and establish better delivery capabilities, both with their own trucks and with distributors, etc. The Schott Brothers realized that the acquisition cost for the brewery was just the beginning of costs needed to make it profitable.
+During the first couple of years after the Schott Brothers acquired the brewery, a depreciation schedule was established for the plant and equipment, and there were significant capital costs required to improve the bottling department and to make the operations more productive and efficient.
+Further expenditures were also needed to build a larger and more competent staff, begin effective advertising, and establish better delivery capabilities, both with their own trucks and with distributors.
+The Schott Brothers realized that the acquisition cost for the brewery was just the beginning of considerable costs needed to make it profitable.
 The annual salary of each Director from 1938 until 1941 was $3,000.

 PRE-WORLD WAR II (1938 - 1941)